eczarny/spectacle/README.md

 - _Move to the upper right_ &#8212; &#8963;&#8984;&#8594;
 - _Move to the lower right_ &#8212; &#8963;&#8679;&#8984;&#8594;

+Windows may also be resized between thirds using any of the shortcuts above.
+For example, to have a window resized between 1/3 and 2/3 of the left region of the screen simply activate the *left half* &#8997;&#8984;&#8592; keyboard shortcut more than once.
+Each time the shortcut is activated Spectacle will move the window between 1/3, 2/3, and back to 1/2 of the left side of the screen.
+This feature also applies to the upper left, lower left, upper right, and lower right shortcuts.

 Spectacle can also move windows between horizontal and vertical thirds of the screen.
 The &#8963;&#8997;&#8594; keyboard shortcut will move a window to the next third of the screen, starting with the horizontal third region on the left of the screen. &#8963;&#8997;&#8592; will move a window to the previous third of the screen.

 Resizing a window is just as easy.
 To make a window a bit larger use the &#8963;&#8997;&#8679;&#8594; keyboard shortcut; &#8963;&#8997;&#8679;&#8592; can be used to make a window smaller.
 Spectacle will always attempt to maintain contact between the edges of a window and the edges of the screen when resizing.